lilli-mcnally/muddy-paws/README.md

 Finally, I created two more styles but with "valid" instead of "invalid" which amended the green border width and border shadow width to a 1px.
 I was also able to remove the green tick.

 ![Completed boxs showing green border and shadow on focus box](/assets/images/bugs/bootstrap-input-solution-2.PNG "Completed boxs showing green border and shadow on focus box")

+## Unfixed Bugs

+### **Submit**

+On my contact page, I would have liked to have had a message that displayed to let the user know the form has been submitted.

+My initial idea was to create a seperate page called "submit.html" where everything would be the same as the contact page, except for the form would be deleted and instead a message read "Thank you for submitting, someone will be in touch with you soon".
+I've done a lot of research about the Visibility property,and Onclick event but there doesn't seem to be a way to toggle either of these without using Javascript.

+I attempted to add the Javascript described in [this example](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_onclick) by W3 Schools.
+I only wanted to use the button to display this message this would be easy to implement.
+However, asking the Submit button to both post to the Code Institute Form Dump and change a message visability seems to be an impossible task.